Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README.md

 - or, if you don't want to use automation, follow the steps below:

-#### Choose the Azure AD tenant where you want to create your applications
+#### Choose the Microsoft Entra tenant where you want to create your applications

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. Sign in to the [Microsoft admin center](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
+1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
-   Change your portal session to the desired Azure AD tenant.
+   Change your portal session to the desired Microsoft Entra tenant.

 #### Register the webApp app (WebApp)